jwhberrios/Amazon_Vine_Analysis/README.md

 ![Non-Vine 5 star](https://github.com/jwhberrios/Amazon_Vine_Analysis/blob/main/Images/5_star_reviews_non_vine.png)

-*A total of 15,663 reviews were written by non-Vine members with 5 star ratings*
+*A total of 15,663 reviews were written by non-Vine members with 5-star ratings*

 --------------
 **III.
 The percentage Vine and Non-Vine 5-star reviews are presented below**